-Plenty of studies show how HIIT (high-intensity interval training) workouts like Tabata help people lose weight better than moderate-intensity cardio.
+Plenty of studies show how a HIIT (high-intensity interval training) workout like Tabata helps people lose weight better than moderate-intensity cardio.

 And don’t think you can’t burn a ton of calories using Tabata workouts, either.
 You may not burn as many calories during a HIIT workout, at least compared to something like a long run.

-But high-intensity training helps you burn more calories for up to 24 hours after, due to increased exercise post-oxygen consumption (EPOC).
+But high intensity interval training helps you burn more calories for up to 24 hours after, due to increased exercise post-oxygen consumption (EPOC).